|

 Agapanthus praecox 'Getty White' (Getty White Agapanthus) - Evergreen perennial with foliage to 18 to 24" tall and forming a clump to 3 feet wide.
 Similar to typical Agapanthus praecox but with slender stemmed inflorescence bearing large rounded clusters of white flowers during late spring and summer.
 Plant in full sun to light shade and give occasional irrigation.
 Good for massing as a groundcover or used individually as an accent plant.
 Hardy to about 20-25 degrees F. A great white Agapanthus selection that comes true from seed.
 This plant is listed in Wim Snoeijer's book Agapanthus: a Revision of the Genus as a hybrid rather than as a variant of A. praecox ssp. orientalis, but we originally received the seed of this plant as a white Agapanthus praecox ssp. orientalis and since it comes true from seed and is not a single vegetatively reproduced plant, we continue to list it as this species.
 We have grown this plant since 1996 after first receiving seed from Eric Anderson of Seedco (now Anderson Seed Company), who reportedly collected seed from a solid white planting at the Getty Museum in Los Angeles, California.

-Information displayed on this page about Agapanthus praecox ssp orientalis 'Getty White' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Agapanthus praecox ssp orientalis 'Getty White' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |